 Cave of the Winds, Balanced Rocks, and some ancient Indian cliff dwellings, all on the way to or around the Pikes Peak/Garden of the Gods area

 Great Sand Dunes NM This is a 4 hour drive from Denver.
 The sun shining on the dunes with the blue mountains behind them make a great picture, but get there fairly early in the morning because the light can get pretty harsh in later morning.
 Zapata Falls is located in a box canyon and is about a half mile walk from the parking area, the trail is in pretty good shape.
 To photograph the falls itself, you will need to do some wading on stream cobble in water up to your knees to get to.
 The water is cold and probably varies in depth from season to season and after rainstorms upstream.
 There is some mist in the canyon, so take along something to cover your gear if you go.
 A tripod is important because it is fairly dark in the canyon and exposures will be fairly long.
 Zapata Falls can be one of the highlights of visiting GSDNP and I would recommend it.
 Sunset from the eastern boundary of the park towards the Sangre de Cristo Mountains make some great shots.
 Late afternoon is when thunderstorms normally occur in the mountains so that could cut your sunset light off as well, however many times those storms move out just in time for the sun to peak through on the western horizon giving great light with wonderful cloud formations above the dunes.
 The San Luis Valley also has nice photo’s to be had outside the park.
-Medano Primitive Road gives nice views along the base of the dunes.
+Medano Primitive Road gives nice views along the base of the dunes. drive along the Medano primitive road taking pictures that you like.

 Royal Gorge